sroosa/net-collection-test/version2/net-collection/programs.md

 **Chicago: Native View**: 30 minute program</br>
 **Chief of State: Archbishop Makarios**: 1 hour program, produced in 1963 by NET</br>
 **Chief of State: Mohammad Ayub Khan**: 1 hour program, produced in 1963 by NET</br>
+**A Child's Christmas in Wales**: 30 minute program, produced in 1963 by Marvin Lichtner and Margin Productions Ltd.</br>
 **Child's Diary**</br>
 **Children in the Balance**: 1 hour program, produced in 1969 by NET</br>
 **Children of the World**: 1 hour program, produced in 1971 by European Broadcasting Union</br>